We are committed to protecting the privacy of users of this website.

 - site usage tracking

-If you provide feedback about the website through a contact form or email address we will only use this information for the purposes intended.
+If you contact us through a contact form or email address we will only use this information for the purposes specified.
 You will not receive any subsequent unsolicited communication.

 4. Site usage tracking

-To make this site simpler, small data files are placed on your computer.
+To make this site run correctly a number of small data files are placed on your computer.
 These are known as cookies.
 Most big websites do this too.

 They improve things by: